Eagle skull

 Reischek's parakeet

-Reischeks's parakeet is the only surviving subspecies of the extinct Macquarie Island red-crowned parakeet C. erythrotis.
-Reischek's parakeet shares the bleak, 60 sq.km subantarctic Antipodes Island habitat with the Antipodes Island parakeet They have not interbred since Reischek's parakeet arrived on the island as a later colonisation.
+Correction to 2001 examination of the molecular systematics of Reischek's parakeet elevated it to a full species, after previously being described as a subspecies of the New Zealand red-crowned parakeet, and as the only surviving subspecies of the extinct Macquarie Island red-crowned parakeet C. erythrotis.
+Reischek's parakeet shares the windblown, bleak and treeless 60 sq.km subantarctic Antipodes Island habitat with the Antipodes Island parakeet.
+They have not interbred since Reischek's parakeet arrived on the island as a later colonisation.
 See more

 Kakapo